+If you find yourself struggling on the ward getting on/off furniture please tell the nurse, so the OT team can assess you before you are discharged.
 If you have any concerns about how you will manage at home, please discuss them with a member of the OT team.